braze-inc/braze-docs/_docs/_help/release_notes/deprecations/shopify_checkout.md

 This is the deadline to upgrade your thank you and order status pages, including your apps using ScriptTags and additional scripts.

-On this date, Shopify will fully deprecate support for [ScriptTags](https://shopify.dev/docs/apps/build/online-store/script-tag-legacy) on `checkout.liquid` pages.
-In response, Braze is developing a new version of the Braze and Shopify integration that will be released before August 2025.
-We will provide migration details to impacted customers as we release the new integration.
-Stay tuned for updates from the Braze product team.
+Shopify will deprecate support for [ScriptTags](https://shopify.dev/docs/apps/build/online-store/script-tag-legacy) on `checkout.liquid` pages, which are used in the integration.
+In response, we are actively building a new version of the Shopify integration which we plan to release well in advance of the August 2025 deadline.
+Stay tuned for more information from the Braze product team.

 ## Developer guidance

-This guidance applies only if you've added custom SDK code snippets to the information, shipping, or payment pages in `checkout.liquid`.
+This guidance applies to Shopify Plus customers who have added custom SDK code snippets to the information, shipping, or payment pages in `checkout.liquid`.
 If you haven't made these customizations, you can disregard this guidance.

 ### Guidance for Shopify 2.0 theme stores (such as Liquid)